Ingrid Mwangi

 Ingrid Mwangi (born 1975) is a German artist, of Kenyan-German descent.
 She works with photography, sculpture and in multimedia, performance, and installation art.
 In 2005, she co-founded Mwangi Hutter.

 Early life and education

 Ingrid Njeri Mwangi was born in 1975 in Nairobi, Kenya to a German mother and a Kenyan father.
 She moved to Germany at the age of 15.
-She attended Hochschule der Bildenden Künste Saar in Saarbrücken, Germany, from 1996–2002.
+She attended Hochschule der Bildenden Künste Saar in Saarbrücken, Germany, from 1996–2002 and studied Performance with Ulrike Rosenbach.

 Career

 Mwangi works and lives in Berlin, Germany with her husband and collaborator Robert Hutter.
 They have four children.

 Mwangi's work is concerned with social conventions and identity.
 She participated in the 2007 Brooklyn Museum exhibition Global Feminisms.
 Her 2001 series of photographs, Static Drift, was included.
 The work makes use of images evoking national and racial identities projected onto her body.
 Mwangi's 2000 work Neger Don't Call Me features photographs of her face covered with masks made from her dreadlocks.